meuleman/epilogos/README.md

 You can open this link in a web browser, test it, modify it, and share it with others.
 This link will persist as long as you have your web server up and running, serving your datahub and qcat files.

 Other parameters may be added to this address, which customize the behavior and appearance of the WashU browser.
-A more complete listing of parameters is available from the WashU browser [wiki](http://wiki.wubrowse.org/URL_parameter).
+A more complete listing of track parameters is available from the WashU browser [wiki](http://wiki.wubrowse.org/URL_parameter).